althea-yuquan-chen/Promptprompt/Open Source Tools.md

 ## 3. lm-evaluation-harness
 https://github.com/EleutherAI/lm-evaluation-harness/tree/main/tests

-I think this basically shows us “this is what a proper evaluation system looks like.”
+This basically shows “this is what a proper evaluation system looks like.”
 It doesn't help us compare prompts directly，but its task folders, metric files, and evaluation flow may can give us a super clear example of how to build our own tester.
 We can use its structure。

 # Category B: Text Evaluation Tools
-These tools directly support us comparing outputs generated before and after prompt optimization.
+These tools directly support us in comparing outputs generated before and after prompt optimization.
 Then compute similarity scores, measure quality differences, and run statistical tests.

 ## 1. sentence-transformers
 https://github.com/huggingface/sentence-transformers/tree/main